tk-notes/lucas-meier-blog/content/posts/2022/07/basic-cryptography-without-fluff/index.md

-A basic illustration of how data hiding works: you hold a dispatch that you want to forward to a pal, but bad actors might scan any dispatch you forward; you want to try to fashion a hiding of dispatch as it transits.
+A basic illustration of how data hiding works: you hold a dispatch that you want to forward to a pal, but bad actors might scan any dispatch you forward; you want to try to fashion a hiding of that dispatch as it transits.

 First, you and your pal fashion a *sigil*, which allows you to accomplish data hiding.
-A *hiding transformation* works with a sigil, and a dispatch, and results in a *dark dispatch*.
+A *hiding transformation* works with a sigil, and a dispatch, and forms a *dark dispatch*.
 I also call a normal dispatch a *light dispatch*, in contrast with this dark dispatch.
 You can also do a contrary transformation, an *unhiding transformation*,